 The effect of section 17(1)(c) of the Electricity Act 1989 is that an electricity Distributor is not required to maintain a connection if and to the extent that it is not reasonable in all the circumstances for him to be required to do so.

 This provision may therefore give rise to a power to discontinue the supply of electricity to a premise (or to another distribution system) where the occurrence of theft (or similar abstraction) means that it is no longer reasonable to require the connection to be maintained.
 Note, however, that not less than seven Working Days’ notice of the intention to discontinue the premises must be given to the occupier (or, if the premises are unoccupied, the owner).

+Wragge Lawrence Graham & Co LLP 25 August 2015